briansimiyuj/doctor-appointment-app/README.md

         2. Reuse the ModalHeader component and pass `title` and `closeModal` as props
         3. Create a LiveChat component and pass `selectedNote` as prop and wrap it with `LiveChatProvider`

+    8. Reuse the NoteCommentModal component in the Notes Tab component in Doctor UI

   ### Medical History Tab Component

   Medical History Tab will be used to display the medical history of the patient